Dual Diagnosis Treatment for PTSD and Addiction in Los Angeles, California

 Concurrent PTSD and substance abuse treatment treat each condition simultaneously, acknowledging that you may use substances to cope with PTSD.
 This integrated approach is important for trauma recovery, providing total care that tackles the emotional impact of PTSD and addiction together, supporting you in your healing journey.
 Through trauma-informed care, you receive the support you need.

-At Harmony Place Treatment Center, our substance abuse treatment and trauma-informed care programs include detoxification, followed by complete substance abuse therapy created for your individual needs as you battle PTSD.
+At Harmony Place Treatment Center, our substance abuse treatment and trauma-informed care programs include assisted detoxification, followed by complete substance abuse therapy created for your individual needs as you battle PTSD.

 Statistics on PTSD and Substance Abuse in Los Angeles County